ReinoutStevens/damp.qwalkeko/README.md

 You can clone this repository and import it as an Eclipse plugin project.
 Note that you will also have to install [Ekeko](https://github.com/cderoove/damp.ekeko/), [Keko](https://github.com/ReinoutStevens/damp.keko) and [PPA](http://www.sable.mcgill.ca/ppa/).
+Finally QwalKeko also depends on [ChangeNodes](https://github.com/ReinoutStevens/ChangeNodes), although it is only needed for some features.

 The next step is getting a local copy of the git repository you want to query.
 In order to reason about this repository a metadata file must be constructed so that QwalKeko can import the repository.
 This is done by feeding it to `git-scrapper.core/create-product` and `git-scrapper.core/process-product`, which will output an xml-file.
 This file can